codernr/blog-source/posts/execute-queue-with-aspnet-core-timed-hosted-service.md

 2. If there was no task or the last one has finished, everything's fine, we can shut down and return
 3. `_executingTask` is still running so let's signal the cancellation with `_stoppingCts` of which token is passed in `ExecuteNextJobAsync`
 4. Finally wait for the first of `_executingTask` and `cancellationToken` to finish/fire.
 Note that `cancellationToken` here signals the end of the graceful shutdown process so you have to return when it is fired no matter what.

+### Try it out

+You can check how the code works if you check out my [exmple project from github](https://github.com/codernr/timed-hosted-service-example).

+To set your project up after git clone, you have to:

+* run `dotnet restore`
+* run `dotnet ef database update` (`dotnet-ef` tool has to be installed)
+* add different jobs to the created table to test functionality